mpaiva/blog/_posts/2020-11-20-interview-with-your-future-self.markdown

 ## Interviewing your future self

 As a product designer, I am constantly thinking about the end-users and how they will interact with the design solutions I create.
 But what if I was blind myself?
-How different the solutions I design would be?
+How differently would the solutions I design be?

 <blockquote>